ssjaneortega/4640-week-9-lab/README.md

 `packer validate .`
 `packer init .`
 `packer build .`
-(i dont know why but it worked this way rather than having the file name in the command)
+(i dont know why but it worked this way rather than the commands such as `packer <command> ansible-web.pkr.hcl` )

 Next
 We need to go to the terraform directory
 `cd ..`
 `cd terraform`